TheAppNerd/Habit-Builder/README.md

 - 5 star app store rating
 - Successfully migrated from storyboard to programmatic
 - Custom built annual bar chart
-- App Built completely independently
+- App built completely independently

 ## How To Use